 Polymers

 For use in biological systems, metal-based nanoparticles generally require a coating in order to prevent decomposition, reduce toxicity to the target organism and avoid uptake by the RES (in full) – so called stealth polymers.
 Polymers are by far the most common materials used for this purpose.
 These can either be naturally occurring (dextran, albumin and lipids) or synthesized (polyethylene glycol (PEG), polyvinyl alcohol (PVA) or polyoxazolines (POZ)) [41,42].
 Alternatively polymers can also be used independently of a metal core, either directly bound to a drug (albumin-bound paclitaxel) or as encapsulating micelles (liposomes or amphiphilic copolymers) designed to break down and release their cargo after undergoing endocytosis at their target.
+[FIGxxx]

 Diagram of coated nanoparticle

 Carbon